MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

 If this is not your chosen configuration scenario, go back to [Step 2.
 Export configuration data from AD RMS and import it to Azure RMS](migrate-from-ad-rms-phase1.md#step-2-export-configuration-data-from-ad-rms-and-import-it-to-azure-rms) and choose a different configuration.

 > [!NOTE]
 > These instructions assume your AD RMS key is module-protected.
 This is the most typical case.
-If your AD RMS key is OCS-protected, please contact [AskIPTeam@microsoft.com](mailto: askipteam@microsoft.com?subject=AD%20RMS%20migration%20with%20OCS-protected%20key) before you do these instructions.

 It’s a two-part procedure to import your HSM key and AD RMS configuration to Azure RMS, to result in your Azure RMS tenant key that is managed by you (BYOK).

 Because your Azure RMS tenant key will be stored and managed by Azure Key Vault, this part of the migration requires administration in Azure Key Vault, in addition to Azure Key RMS.
 If Azure Key Vault is managed by a different administrator than you for your organization, you will need to co-ordinate and work with that administrator to complete these procedures.

 Before you begin, make sure that your organization has a key vault that has been created in Azure Key Vault, and that it supports HSM-protected keys.
 Although it's not required, we recommend that you have a dedicated key vault for Azure RMS.
-This key vault will be be configured to allow Azure RMS to access it, so the keys that this key vault stores should be limited to Azure RMS keys only.
+This key vault will be configured to allow Azure RMS to access it, so the keys that this key vault stores should be limited to Azure RMS keys only.

 > [!TIP]